Skip to main content

 mlx-model-doctor --help

 Requires Python ≥ 3.11.
-The static checks are pure Python and need only huggingface-hub; the optional --smoke runtime check is the one part that needs mlx-lm and Apple Silicon.
+The static checks are pure Python and need only huggingface-hub; the optional --smoke runtime check currently applies to the default text profile and needs mlx-lm plus Apple Silicon.

 What it checks